Zren/ResizeYoutubePlayerToWindowSize/description.md

 https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md

+## 115 - December 8, 2017

+* Fix script not loading error when the page has only loaded halfway.]

 ## 114 - December 8, 2017

 * Use !important to fix compatibility with Youtube+ on the old Youtube layout.